How to Get Rid of Bagworms

 Don’t Be Afraid to Get Picky

 Handpicking isn’t the most glamorous method of eliminating bagworms, but it’s fast and effective.
-Simply grab a bucket of soapy water and plug the little buggers off, dropping them into the bucket as you go.
+Simply grab a bucket of soapy water and pluck the little buggers off, dropping them into the bucket as you go.

-This is the perfect solution if you only have a few shrubs or one or two trees, although it can grow tedious if you have extensive rose gardens or numerous trees to cover.
+This is the perfect solution if you only have a few shrubs or trees, although it can grow tedious if you have extensive rose gardens or several trees to cover.
+Also, this trick works with both the larval stage (you might want to wear gloves for that, though) as well as the overwintering egg sacks.

-This method works with the larval stage (you might want to wear gloves for that, though) as well as the overwintering egg sacks.
 Just be sure to cut the silk that held the bag in place so it won’t choke the branch later on.
 You may also choose to simply prune away a branch that has multiple bagworms on it.

 Using Bt

 We’re all about natural remedies, and one of the most effective is a little fellow by the name of Bacillus thuringiensis (Bt).
-This bacterium preys on bagworms (and many other pests).
+This bacterium preys on bagworms (and many other pests). when consumed, it destroys their stomach lining, making the victim starve to death.
+Bt is perfectly harmless around humans and pets, though.

 Simply spray it in late spring right about the time the bagworm larvae should be emerging.
 Reapply every 10 days until the infestation is confirmed gone.
 Note that Bt has a little trouble dealing with larger larvae, so it’s best not to wait too long to start applying it.